cotes2020/jekyll-theme-chirpy/_posts/2019-08-09-getting-started.md

 ```console
 $ bash tools/build.sh -d /path/to/local/project/
 ```

-> If you prefer to the Project site, change `baseurl` of file `_config.yml` to your project name, starting with a slash. e.g. `/project`.
-Or, simply add argument `-b /project` behide the command above.

 The generated static files will be placed in the root of `/path/to/local/project`.
 Commit and push the changes to the `master` branch on GitHub.